 AS 206E: Animals in Ancient Science

 Like naturalists today, ancient thinkers marveled at and attempted to explain the incredible diversity of the animal kingdom.
-This course (no prerequisite) illuminates how the ancients have shaped scientific understandings and modern terminology of animals.
+This course illuminates how the ancients have shaped scientific understandings and modern terminology of animals.

 AS 242H: Epic Poetry in the Ancient World